dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-versions.md

 dbt Core releases follow [semantic versioning](https://semver.org/) guidelines.
 For more on how we use semantic versions, see [How dbt Core uses semantic versioning](#how-dbt-core-uses-semantic-versioning).

-dbt Labs provides different support levels to different versions, which may include new features, bug fixes, or security patches:
+dbt Labs provides different support levels for different versions, which may include new features, bug fixes, or security patches:

 <Snippet src="core-version-support" />